LIBRETTO-431

 - adult and pediatric patients 2 years of age and older with locally advanced or metastatic solid tumors with a RET gene fusion, as detected by an FDA-approved test, that have progressed on or following prior systemic treatment or who have no satisfactory alternative treatment options*

-*These indications are approved under accelerated approval based on overall response rate (ORR) and duration of response (DoR).
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.
+*This indication is approved under accelerated approval based on overall response rate (ORR) and duration of response (DoR).
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.